sparkflows/sparkflows-docs/docs/user-guide/export-import/import-applications.rst

 Go to the Applications Page
 --------------------

-- Click on the Import button
+- Click on the Import button.
-- Choose the zip file from your computer to Import
+- Choose the zip file from your computer to Import from.
+You would have previously downloaded this zip file from Fire during the export process.
-- Select the name of project which you would like to import from the zip file.
+- Select the name of the Application which you would like to import from the zip file.
 Fire would display all the available Applications in your zip file.

  .. figure:: ../../_assets/user-guide/export-import/importapplication.png
      :alt: userguide
      :align: center
      :width: 60%

 Select the Options for importing the Application
 -----------------------------------------------